Karenponomarev42450/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones for each task.
 By staying organized, you can avoid last-minute panic and stress.

 Use version control systems like Git to keep track of your code and collaborate with others.
 Git helps you keep your files organized and makes it easy to merge changes and fix conflicts.
 It also allows you and your team to work on the same codebase simultaneously, which can save time and reduce the risk of losing work in case of a crash or system failure.

+# 2024-02-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, this translates to striving for clear, concise code that's easy to understand and maintain.
+It's not just about writing fewer lines of code but crafting elegant solutions that can stand the test of time.
+Remember, code is read far more often than it's written, so keep it simple and intuitive to enhance its longevity and collaborative potential."

+In practical terms, this could mean favoring well-designed APIs, using established patterns and principles, avoiding premature optimization, and continuously refactoring to improve clarity and reduce complexity.
+Always consider the next developer who'll read your code – today's 'programming wisdom' encourages empathy and a focus on long-term maintainability over short-term gains.